-Aggression Replacement Training (ART): 72% (38/53) of participants completed the program Expanded Child Sexual Abuse Prevention and Early Intervention (ESCAPEI): 199 individuals began treatment 21% (4/19) of speaking engagements were conducted in Spanish 32 AMAC (Adults Molested as Children) support group meetings were held Early Psychosis Prevention: LIFE Path: 100% (258/258) of attendees at community presentations demonstrated increased awareness of the early signs of psychosis 98% (47/48) of individuals who were determined ineligible for the program were successfully connected to other community resources 26% (9/34) of individuals have met goals and exited program 98% (42/43) of individuals who were determined eligible for the program entered the program How Well?
-Aggression Replacement Training (ART): ART: Since the completion of ART, one individual is now attending Heald College.
+A A Aggression Replacement Training (ART): 72% (38/53) of participants completed the program Expanded Child Sexual Abuse Prevention and Early Intervention (ESCAPEI): 199 individuals began treatment 21% (4/19) of speaking engagements were conducted in Spanish 32 AMAC (Adults Molested as Children) support group meetings were held Early Psychosis Prevention: LIFE Path: 100% (258/258) of attendees at community presentations demonstrated increased awareness of the early signs of psychosis 98% (47/48) of individuals who were determined ineligible for the program were successfully connected to other community resources 26% (9/34) of individuals have met goals and exited program 98% (42/43) of individuals who were determined eligible for the program How Well? entered the program A Aggression Replacement Training (ART): ART: Since the completion of ART, one individual is now attending Heald College.
 She and another group member have become Youth Advocates for Mental Health Awareness and Anti-Stigma within the county's local Youth In Mind chapter.
 One of the males in the ART group was awarded his school's Student of the Month award shortly after his completion of the ART program this past year.
 WELL-BEING: By providing groups at Hutton House and the Maddux Youth Center, staff reports that young people are able to implement the skills learned and apply them to other settings.
-Some youth at Hutton House keep group materials and use them in sessions with their counselors Early Psychosis Prevention: LIFE Path: Is Anyone Better Off?
+Some youth at Hutton House keep group materials and use them in sessions with their counselors.
+Early Psychosis Prevention: LIFE Path: 96% of individuals in the program who were on med were medication compliant 88% of individuals in the program had decreased hospitalization 94% of individuals in the program reported that their family lives are stabilizing Is Anyone Better Off?